upskiller-xyz/server/README.md

 ## Trademark Notice

 - **"Upskiller"** is an informal collaborative name used by contributors affiliated with BIMTech Innovations AB.
-- BIMTech Innovations AB owns all legal rights to the **Daylight Factor Simulation Server** project.
+- BIMTech Innovations AB owns all legal rights to the **Daylight Factor Estimation Server** project.
 - The GPL-3.0 license applies to code, not branding.
 Commercial use of the names requires permission.

 Contact: [Upskiller](mailto:info@upskiller.xyz)